 There are also other implications of the backlash against diesel emission.

 One is London’s Ultra Low Emissions Zone (ULEZ), which mostly applies to diesels that don’t meet certain European regulations.
 They, and some older petrol models, must pay an extra £12.50 a day ‒ on top of the congestion charge ‒ for venturing into the city centre.
 The area covered by the ULEZ will expand in October 2021 to include a much bigger London area, right up to the North Circular Road at the top and down to the South Circular.

 Other cities across the UK are also taking action to improve air quality and reduce pollution.

 Concerns over diesel emissions have also had an impact on car tax.

 All drivers pay car tax, based on their vehicle’s emission levels.
-However, if you have a diesel car that doesn’t meet the latest diesel emission standard – introduced across Europe for all cars last year to protect people from exhaust gas pollution – then your tax rate moves up by one band.
+However, if you have a diesel car that doesn’t meet the latest diesel emission standard – introduced across Europe for all cars in 2018 to protect people from exhaust gas pollution – then your tax rate moves up by one band.

 Cars registered before 1st April 2017 are subject to the old car tax scheme, which doesn’t make a distinction between petrol and diesel, with the rate you pay entirely depending on your emissions levels.

 When car shopping, it’s important to research the reliability of your chosen vehicle.